romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When developing a custom GitHub Action for code analysis and linting, how can you best ensure that the action remains up-to-date with the latest coding standards and practices in a rapidly evolving programming language ecosystem?
+Q: When developing a custom GitHub Action for code analysis and linting, how can you best ensure that the action remains up-to-date with the latest coding standards and practices in a rapidly evolving programming language ecosystem?
 <details><summary>Show the answer</summary><p>

 - **Integrate the action with a popular, actively maintained linting tool or library, automatically updating to the latest version on each run**